Updated May 22, 2023

-- OSI Model Definition: the Open Systems Interconnection (OSI) model is the virtual model which describes the Concept of a computer system with the concern of internal structure and technology.
+- OSI Model Definition: the Open Systems Interconnection (OSI) model is the virtual model that describes the Concept of a computer system with internal structure and technology.

-- Understanding OSI Model: The Open Systems Interconnection (OSI) model is divided into seven layers as shown in the below diagram:
+- Understanding the OSI Model: The Open Systems Interconnection (OSI) model is divided into seven layers, as shown in the below diagram:

 As you can see in the following diagram.

 There are two computers.
 These two computers are trying to communicate with each other over the network.
-Physical, data link and network layer are the hardware layers of this model and Session, presentation and application are the software layers of the Model.
-The transport layer is the Heart of OSI Model.
+Physical, data link and network layers are the hardware layers of this model, and Session, presentation, and application are the software layers of the model.
+The transport layer is the Heart of the OSI Model.

 Working with the OSI Model

 - Physical Layer: The Physical layer is the first layer of the OSI Model.
-The physical layer works for the sending of individual bits from one node to another node.
-This layer is actually responsible for the connection between two devices.
-Whatever data comes to this layer is converted in binary format i.e. 0’s and 1’s.
-After converting it send data to the Data-link layer.
+The physical layer works to send individual bits from one node to another.
+This layer is responsible for the connection between two devices.
+Whatever data comes to this layer is converted in binary format, i.e., 0’s and 1’s.
+After converting it, send data to the Data-link layer.

-- Data Link Layer: The Data Link layer is the second layer above the Physical layer in the Model.
-The data link layer has the responsibility of moving frames from one node to the other node.
+- Data Link Layer: The Data Link layer is the second layer above the model’s Physical layer.
+The data link layer is responsible for moving frames from one node to the other.
 This layer makes sure that data received or transferred should be error-free.
-It also ensures security by attaching some bits at the starting and end of the frame.
+It also ensures security by attaching some bits at the start and end of the frame.

 - Network Layer: The Network layer is the third layer of this model.
-The network layer has a duty to deliver the individual packets from the source node to the destination node.
-It actually sends data from one network to another.
+The network layer must deliver the packets from the source node to the destination node.
+It sends data from one network to another.
 It makes use of different routing algorithms to send data.
 The network layer carries an IP address at the header.

-- Transport Layer: The Transport layer is the fourth layer of this Model.
-The transport layer has the responsibility to deliver the message from one process to another.
+- Transport Layer: The Transport layer is the fourth layer of this model.
+The transport layer delivers the message from one process to another.
 It takes data from the network layer and transmits data to the application layer.
-In this layer the main thing is acknowledgment.
+In this layer, the main thing is acknowledgment.
 Acknowledgment is the process of data transmission over the network successfully.
 This layer resides on the operating system of the device.
 It works with the system calls.

 - Presentation Layer: The presentation layer is the sixth layer.
-This layer is also called a Translation layer.
-This layer is used to present data to the application.
+The Translation layer, or the Presentation layer, is responsible for presenting data to the application.

 - Application Layer: The Application layer is the last and seventh layer of the OSI Model.
 This layer is the abstraction layer.
 Which handles sharing protocols over the computer network with OSI and TCP/IP